DBT85/CC-CP-SCANSat/README.txt

 All missions are now locked and balanced ish!
 Hurrah!

+This contract pack DISABLES the built in contracts that come with SCANSAT, save for the ORE contracts.
+If you wish to enable them, open the disable.cfg and add // to the one line in the file.

 Version log
 0.5.2 - Fixed Tylo Pe values.
 0.5.1 - Removed the old duration counter and updated ckan files for KSP 1.02